We have always been For those who make the world™.

 DEWALT Trades Scholarship

-In its fifth year, the DEWALT Trades Scholarship awards students a $5,000 scholarship to U.S. and Canadian students in pursuance of a skilled trade educational program.
+In its fifth year, the DEWALT Trades Scholarship awards students a $5,000 scholarship to U.S. and Canadian students in pursuit of a skilled trade educational program.

 Learn More